awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 Note that the message header and message body MAY have already been inputted during previous steps.

-This operation MUST then serialize serialized a message footer with the following specifics:
+This operation MUST then serialize a message footer with the following specifics:

 - [Signature Length](../data-format/message-footer.md#signature-length): MUST be the length of the output of the calculation above.